MarcelloMolinaro/MNY-Finances_For_You-/README.md

   Twilio- weekly confirmationthat rpogram ran sucessfully?
   Hosting Database online...like AWS

--To Do/notes:
+**To Do/notes:**
 - Have I programmed the creation of the databse?
+NO.
 - Does Plaid have access to my data?

 ## Dependencies